-Repository Reconfiguration: New SQL Repository Before starting, create backups of the following configuration files: rmprof.fex is located in: C:\ibi\srv99\wfs\catalog\rm gktable.cfg is located in: C:\ibi\srv99\wfs\catalog\rm Files prefixed with 'RML' in: C:\ibi\srv99\wfs\catalog\rm New SQL Adapter Conversion consists of several steps.
+Repository Reconfiguration: Create SQL Repository

+Before starting, create a backup of the C:\ibi\srv99\wfs7709\catalog\rm directory

+Reconfiguration to a new SQL Adapter consists of several steps.
 Step 1 is required.
 The rest of the steps are optional.

-Step 1.
-Create and initialize the new SQL repository.
+- Step 1.
+Create and initialize the new SQL repository. - .
 Step 2.
-Copy the Source repository data to the Target SQL repository.
-Step 3.
+Copy the Source repository data to the Target SQL repository. - Step 3.
 Delete the temporary work files and Source repository.
-Next 🕑 Cancel 🔕

-4. Click Next.

-The next pane opens, as shown in the following image.

-Repository Reconfiguration: Create SQL Repository Warning: If this process is interrupted Resource Management may be left in a state that will not allow logging data to be archived.
-Step 1 - Create and initialize the new SQL data repository: Select 'Yes' if you are authorized to create the SQL data repository.
-Select 'DDL Only' if you are not authorized to create the SQL data repository.
-Select 'No' to complete the initialization.
-Note: If DDL_ONLY is selected and the repository has been created, the copy process must be started again to finish the initialization of the new data repository Note: If this server configuration is part of a Resource Management 'Many to One' collection and the new SQL data repository already exists, then select 'No' to add this server to the collection. ?
-SQL Adapter ?
-Owner/Schema (case sensitive) ?
-Create Repository Select 🗣 Cancel
+Warning: If this process is interrupted Resource Management may be left in a state that will not allow data to be copied.

+Step 1 - Create and initialize the new SQL data repository:

+Select 'Yes' if you are authorized to create the SQL data repository.

+Select 'DDL Only'\ if you are not authorized to create the SQL data repository.

+Select 'No' if the new configuration is to be added to an existing 'Many to One' repository.

+\ Note: When the new data repository has been created, the Reconfigure process must be started again to finish the initialization of the new data repository

+?
+SQL Adapter Select from list •

+?
+Owner/Schema ( case sensitive )

+?
+Repository load type Bulk load 🗸 ( Before selecting Bulk load confirm that the vendor's utility has been installed )

+?
+Create Repository Select 🔹

+Close

-- 5. From the SQL Adapter drop-down menu, select the adapter and connection name for the new repository that was previously defined. - 6.
+- 4. From the SQL Adapter drop-down menu, select the adapter and connection name for the new repository that was previously defined. - 5.
 Provide an Owner/Schema.
 By default, the tables are created for the specified owner/ schema in the default database, and the owner/schema must be authorized to create tables in the database.